A flexible and modular framework to solve NP-Problems

 Curiously, it is not mathematically proven if P≠NP or P=NP

-Lucky, there are a lot of methods that can find optimal or sub-optimal (good enough) solutions in a reasonable/efficient time.
-In fact, there are a lot of different methods divided in several studying fields and each field are probably complex enough to deserve a new PhD thesis.
+Luckily, there are a lot of methods that can find optimal or sub-optimal (good enough) solutions in a reasonable/efficient time.
+In fact, there are a lot of different methods divided in several fields and each field is probably complex enough to deserve a new PhD thesis.
 To name a few: Linear/Quadratic programming and Heuristics/Meta-heuristics.

 Architecture